sjpcp5/obsidian_notes/Technical/Javascript/2023 Jan 17 Javascript ES6.md

-# ES6 Object-oriented Programing Javascript
+# ES6 Object-oriented Programming Javascript

 - Classes - stands for classification its a way define an object
-	- inheritance - example drone or car might share some functionaility
+	- inheritance - example drone or car might share some functionality
 	- Create an abstract class called Vehicle
 - All objects derived from Object
 - Modules - Data service class will consolidate everything.
 Inside the service we will have a list of cars and a list of drone objects.
 With functions to access the data.
 Functions are called methods within a class example `getCarByLicense()` &`sortCarsByMake()`